REAL-X -- Robot open-Ended Autonomous Learning Architectures: Achieving Truly End-to-End Sensorimotor Autonomous Learning Systems: Introduction

-Thus we still lack a benchmark of open-ended learning encompassing all challenges that make it interesting.
-We have thus organised a new competition, called \textit{REAL 2020 -- Robot open-Ended Autonomous Learning} and now at its second edition\footnote{\url{https://www.aicrowd.com/challenges/real-robots-2020}}\citep{CartoniMannellaSantucciTrieschRueckertBaldassarre2020REAL2019RobotOpenEndedAutonomousLearningCompetition}, that aims to create an \textit{open-ended learning benchmark} to more clearly identify the challenges posed by open-ended learning and to attract work of the community on them and allow a rigorous measurement of the performance of different systems.
-The core structure of the competition is based on two phases \citep{CartoniMannellaSantucciTrieschRueckertBaldassarre2020REAL2019RobotOpenEndedAutonomousLearningCompetition,BaldassarreLordGranatoSantucci2019AnEmbodiedAgentLearningAffordanceswithIntrinsicMotivationsandSolvingExtrinsicTaskswithAttentionandOneStepPlanning}: an intrinsic phase of learning and an extrinsic phase of testing.
-In the \textit{intrinsic phase}, the robot can autonomously interact with the environment for a long time during which it should acquire, in a fully autonomous way, as much knowledge and skills as possible to best solve the tasks in the succeeding extrinsic phase.
-During this \textit{extrinsic phase}, the knowledge acquired during the intrinsic phase is evaluated with tasks unknown during the intrinsic phase.
-The competition involves a `Round 1' allowing the use of a simple parameterised push action and other simplifications, and a `Round 2' where this is not allowed.
-The competition structure and the general setting is reviewed in Section~\ref{Sec:ExperimentalSetup} (see also \citealp{CartoniMannellaSantucciTrieschRueckertBaldassarre2020REAL2019RobotOpenEndedAutonomousLearningCompetition}, for more detail on the competition).
-Here, we present a first `baseline model' that achieves a score well beyond chance level by managing to drive one object to desired positions.
+For these reasons, we have recently proposed a competition, now in its third edition (\textit{REAL 2021 -- Robot open-Ended Autonomous Learning}\footnote{\url{https://www.aicrowd.com/challenges/real-robots-2020}}), proposing a benchmark encompassing the major challenges of robotic open-ended learning \cite{CartoniMannellaSantucciTrieschRueckertBaldassarre2020REAL2019RobotOpenEndedAutonomousLearningCompetition}).
+The core structure of the competition is based on two phases \cite{CartoniMannellaSantucciTrieschRueckertBaldassarre2020REAL2019RobotOpenEndedAutonomousLearningCompetition,BaldassarreLordGranatoSantucci2019AnEmbodiedAgentLearningAffordanceswithIntrinsicMotivationsandSolvingExtrinsicTaskswithAttentionandOneStepPlanning}: an intrinsic phase of learning and an extrinsic phase of testing.
+In the first \textit{intrinsic phase}, involving a very long period of learning during which no guidance is available in the form of rewards, tasks, goals, etc., the robot should autonomously interact with the environment to acquire as much knowledge and skills as possible to best solve any future tasks in the succeeding extrinsic phase.
+During the \textit{extrinsic phase}, the knowledge that the robot acquired during the intrinsic phase is evaluated by asking it to solve a certain number of tasks (goals to be achieved) that are unknown during the intrinsic phase.
+Since during the intrinsic phase the robot is not given any guidance, the only element that it can exploit to learn knowledge useful to solve the tasks of the second phase is that the environment and object properties are the same in the two phases.
+The competition features two difficulty ``Levels'' in which the participants can take part: (1) an `Easy Level', allowing the use of some simplifications such as the availability of the position objects on the working space and the possibility of using parameterized motor primitives to control the robot arm; (2) a `Difficult Level', where the robot has to autonomously acquire end-to-end solutions directly mapping the image pixels and arm joint angles to the desired arm motor commands.
+The competition structure and the general setting is reviewed in more detail in Section~\ref{Sec:ScenarioBenchmark}.